joelvaneenwyk/huginn-wiki/Browser-Emulation-Using-PhantomJS-Cloud.md

 > 4. **WebsiteAgent** - to fetch the page using PhantomJs Cloud
 > 5. **DataOutputAgent** - to output RSS

+Note: if you have a server with shell access, you can accomplish the above with only one WebsiteAgent by [using fulldom-server](https://github.com/cantino/huginn/wiki/Browser-Emulation-using-fulldom-server).

 Full scenario can be found [here](http://pastebin.com/baRFN44H)

 ## 0. Credentials